indigo-iam/iam-dashboard/README.md

 The OpenID Connect authorization flow is handled by [Auth.js](https://authjs.dev).

 In order to run the web application, **working INDIGO IAM instance is required**.
-It is possible to run the dashboard against both a remote IAM instance or, a local IAM instance using Docker containers.
-This project is shipped with a [`docker-compose.yaml`](docker-compose.yaml) that runs a local instance of INDIGO IAM.
-See the following sections for instructions.

 ## IAM Client Configuration